yylian/fh_rss_news/readme.md

 ```shell
 python main.py <YOUR_SECRET>
 ```

+As for the state, a file `save.txt` is created, if not provided. it needs to be in the form of: `%Y-%m-%d %H:%M:%S`

 After the first scan, there should be a `save.txt` in the directory.
 It saves the last update.